lowepowerlab/Ralstonia_Global_Diversity/README.md

 This is a work in progress!
 Papers often say that the Ralstonia host range includes over 250 plant species in over 50 botanical families.
 We will see what we find!

+As of 2022, we have identified at least 394 host species reported in the literature.

 ## Methods for GDB students

 ### Set up your Thesis Practicum